MEET OUR GRADUATES: Data Science Students Take on Data-Centric World

 “And our professors at RIC have done a really good job of preparing us for a future career,” says Faria.
 “They’re as passionate about this program as the students are, and they’re always available.
 They care about you and your education.
 If we were at a bigger school, I don’t think we would get that level of care and attention.”

-Pinheiro the RIC’s program is small, being only five years old, “But with our low student-to-teacher ratio, we’re able to give our students personalized attention,” he says.
+Pinheiro acknowledges that RIC’s program is small, being only five years old.
+“But with our low student-to-teacher ratio, we’re able to give our students personalized attention,” he says.
 “My office door is always open.
-Students can stop in any time.”
+Students can stop by any time.
+I can’t wait to see them go out into the world and come back and share their experiences.”

 From startups to Fortune 500s, from universities to government agencies, organizations are capitalizing on big data, and they’ll need data scientists to help them make informed decisions.
 Pinherio has no doubt that his protégés are equipped with the essential skills they need to excel in an increasingly data-centric world.